Steven Frayne

+Early life

+Frayne was born in Bradford, England, to an English mother and a father of Pakistani ancestry.
+Frayne is the eldest of four children, his late father went to prison in 1986 when Frayne was four.
+At the age of 19, his father came to see his act and, according to Frayne, made a failed attempt to recruit him into crime.

+Frayne grew up for a time on the Delph Hill estate in Wyke, one of the most deprived areas in the UK at the time.
+Frayne suffered from bullying at school, and as a result, his grandfather taught him his first magic trick to make it seem like he was much heavier than he was in reality, so that other children couldn't pick him up.
+Frayne is a supporter of Bradford City A.F.C.

 Early career

 Frayne was given the name Dynamo in 2001 while performing at Houdini's centenary celebrations at the New York Hilton in front of magic peers including David Blaine and David Copperfield.
-Impressed by Frayne's magic display, a member of the crowd shouted out: “this kid is an effing dynamo”, and the name stuck.
+Impressed by Frayne's magic display, a member of the crowd shouted out: "this kid is an effing dynamo", and the name stuck.

 In 2003, Frayne was given a loan from the Prince's Trust, allowing him to start his business and invest in camera equipment.
 Frayne moved to London in 2004 to build a career in magic, and his plan was to create the first ever 'magic mix-tape'.
 He set out with a small team to film his performances on the streets of London and backstage at events, after he had been permitted entry by impressing doormen and tour managers.
 Within a year, Frayne had created footage with Coldplay, Gwyneth Paltrow, Snoop Dogg and more.
 He quickly developed a fanbase after posting the clips on YouTube, helping to boost his profile to a wider audience.

 Professional career

 Dynamo's first TV appearances began in 2002 on Channel 4's Richard & Judy.
-Bosses at the station were impressed with his magic abilities, and commissioned a one-hour documentary titled Dynamo's Estate of Mind, which followed Dynamo doing his routines around the London circuit.
+Bosses at the station were impressed with his magic abilities, and commissioned a one-hour documentary titled Dynamo's Estate of Mind, which followed him doing his routines around the London circuit.